mgranderath/SPaaS/README.md

 # SPaaS (Small Product as a Service) [WIP]

-A heroku like PaaS for the Raspberry Pi or any linux system.
+A lightweight Heroku like PaaS.